 -

-Everything that is discussed in session remains confidential.
+Confidentiality in mental health is honored here and taken seriously.
 There are a few exceptions to this rule that are mandated by law.
 At the beginning of the first session, we will discuss those limitations.

 -